v9n/epiphy/README.md

 ```

 A testing database will be created during the testing.
 The testing data
 will hit your RethinkDB.
-Depend on your storge system, test can fast or
+Depend on your storge system, test can be fast or
 slow.

 # Usage